eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 This document is structured as follows:

-- Chapter 2 introduces Digital Credentials API
+- Chapter 2 introduces the Digital Credentials API
-- Chapter 3 proposes High Level Requirements
+- Chapter 3 presents the functionality expected by the Digital Credentials API and discusses existing ARF requirements in the context of the  Digital Credentials API.
-- Chapter 4 discusses potential changes to the ARF
+- Chapter 4 lists the additions and changes that will be made to the ARF as a result of discussing this topic with Member States.

 ## 2. Digital Credentials API